Kong/docs.konghq.com/app/_hub/kong-inc/file-log/index.md

 desc: Append request and response data to a log file
 description: |
-  Append request and response data to a log file (as JSON).
-You can also specify streams, e.g. `/dev/stdout` and `/dev/stderr` - this is especially useful when running Kong in Kubernetes.
+  Append request and response data in JSON format to a log file.
+You can also specify streams (for example, `/dev/stdout` and `/dev/stderr`), which is especially useful when running Kong in Kubernetes.

-  This plugin uses blocking I/O - this could affect performance when writing to physical files on slow - e.g. spinning - disks.
+  This plugin uses blocking I/O, which could affect performance when writing to physical files on slow (spinning) disks.

   <div class="alert alert-warning">
     <strong>Note:</strong> The functionality of this plugin as bundled